SPECIAL LECTURE SERIES

 Course Objectives:

-Students will become more comfortable discussing topics often considered private or awkward, such as money, sex, and sexuality.
+1. Students will become more comfortable discussing topics often considered private or awkward with support from the Presenter.

-Students will learn how to address erotic transference in a safe and boundaried manner, and how to use it as a tool to help clients work through their presenting issues.
+4. Students will learn how to address erotic transference if it emerges, in a safe manner with boundaries, and how to use it as a tool to help clients work through their presenting issues.

-Important Instructions: Participants who sign up are asked to send one sentence question they have about sex therapy to dearbrendalcsw@gmail.com.
+Important Instructions: Participants who sign up are asked to send a ONE sentence question they have about sex therapy that they have encountered or feel stuck with.
+Please send your question to Izzi Beaulieu (via izzi.beaulieu@capachina.org), who will forward your question to the Ms. Lewis prior to the seminar.

 Examples of common questions that students grapple with include: